Jelte ten Holt

 From here on in I’m concentrating on building something of my own, writing under my own name, and promoting my own ideas.
 Through this I hope to leave the world a little better than I found it; because if we all did that, what a wonderful world it would be.

-Since that project folded up, I’ve been focused on writing blog posts.
-I’ve been working for a digital marketing agency, where I’ve started writing their blogs.
-The first one is called, What you Need to Know to Transition Effectively to Writing Online.
-Then there is this article about if you can re-use an engagement ring.
-Yes, it sounds like a boring topic but it’s far from.
-The history of why we view diamonds the way we do is absolutely fascinating.
+I’ve been doing a lot of online article writing.
+Some examples are, What you Need to Know to Transition Effectively to Writing Online and if you can re-use an engagement ring.
+Yes, that last one does sound like a boring topic, but the history of why we view diamonds the way we do is anything but.

 A few years ago I got the chance to interview some of the Rohingya stuck in Indonesia after fleeing abuses in their home-country Burma.
-It was a devastating story about rape and murder, which affected me on a deep level.
+It was a devastating story about rape and murder.
+It affected me on a deep level.

 Note that this is only a small selection of what I’ve written.